A systematic study of super-Eddington layers in the envelopes of massive stars

 \subsection{Results}

-The set of models evolved using the physical inputs described above fail to reach the end of carbon burning in the core within the allocated time (24 hrs) for stars more massive than 20\Msun{}.
-Hereafter, we refer to this set as the `standard set' and label it as `NoModifier' in the figures, since the models were computed without any modifications to facilitate their evolution.
-The results for the standard set are unaffected by the increase in temporal and spatial resolution.

 Figure~\ref{fig:Hr_nomodifier} presents the stellar tracks in the Hertzsprung-Russell (HR) diagram for our standard set of models.
-In the left panel, the tracks are coloured by the maximum of ${L_{\rm rad}}/{L_{\rm Edd}}$, while the right panel shows the minimum of ${P_{\rm gas}}/{P_{\rm total}}$ for each stellar model.
-We see that in these models $L_{\rm rad}$ can become close to $L_{\rm Edd}$ and even exceed it by factors of a few during the evolution as the stars encounter opacity bumps in their envelopes.
-These opacity bumps are due to the partial ionisation states of iron and helium, as well as the recombination of hydrogen.
+In the left panel, the tracks are colored by the maximum of ${L_{\rm rad}}/{L_{\rm Edd}}$, while the right panel shows the minimum of ${P_{\rm gas}}/{P_{\rm total}}$ for each stellar model.
+We see that in these models ${L_{\rm rad}}/{L_{\rm Edd}}$ approaches unity and can even exceed it by factors of a few during the evolution as the stars encounter opacity bumps in their envelopes.
+These opacity bumps are due to the partial ionization states of iron and helium, as well as the recombination of hydrogen.
 However, for 10 and 20\Msun{} stars, ${P_{\rm gas}}/{P_{\rm total}}$ remains high enough (>0.5) for their evolution to proceed uninterrupted (see Section~\ref{sec:physics_density_inv}).

 Models with initial masses between 30 and 110\Msun{} fail during core helium burning at similar effective temperatures, ${\rm log T_{eff}/K \approx 3.7}$.
 In these models, the stellar envelope inflates in response to the iron-opacity peak, thereby preventing density inversion.
 However, as the star expands and cools, the minima in gas pressure fraction at the opacity peak decreases as highlighted in the right panel of Figure~\ref{fig:Hr_nomodifier}.
-The evolution of these models progresses smoothly until stars encounter the opacity peak due to hydrogen and helium in their sub-surface layers at ${\rm log T_{eff}/K \approx 4.0}$.
-The envelope inflation there is not sufficient to prevent the radiative luminosity from exceeding the Eddington luminosity, which leads to the density inversions.
+The evolution of these models progresses smoothly until stars encounter the opacity peak due to hydrogen and helium in their subsurface layers at ${\rm log T_{eff}/K \approx 4.0}$.
+The envelope inflation there is not sufficient to prevent the radiative luminosity from exceeding the Eddington luminosity, which leads to density inversions.